20 Years a Neurosurgeon

 An Olympian Visits Trenton - Kyle Snyder

 "What if…this program grew to its potential?
 What if these young girls and boys get the same great coaching, teaching, role models, and mentorship that I was blessed to have?
 What if Trenton Youth Wrestling produced an Olympian?
 Why not?"

 Dr. Mark R. McLaughlin delivered opening remarks on the occasion of the Inaugural Peter Jannetta Symposium.
 A video created by the University of Pittsburg.

 An amazing group of young men from the National Championship wrestling program at Penn State.
 They inspire me to be a better doctor, coach, and person.
 Also great to see hometown hero Anthony Cassar from Montgomery, NJ.
 Thanks Coach Sanderson for the opportunity.

 Wedemeyer Lecture Series

 The General Albert C. Wedemeyer Strategic Lecture Series Endowment is a part of West Point’s Center for Enhanced Performance.
-This endowment honors the intellectual and strategic legacy of General Wedemeyer through a series of lectures, think tanks, or roundtable discussions for cadets and faculty.
+This endowment honors the intellectual and strategic legacy of General Wedemeyer through a series of lectures, think tanks, or roundtable discussions.

 From Do No Harm to Do Harm: A Neurosurgeon’s Path to Madness?